JhonaleMF/JhonaleMF/README.md

- - 🌱 I’m currently learning Data Science at The Bridge
+ - 🌱 I'm Índustrial Engineer, Data Analyst, Data Scientist and Data Engineer.
+I’m currently working as Teacher Assistant at The Bridge

 <p>